scuzzydude/asimov/asimov.md

 One of the fundamental problems we have with political leadership is most of these people are utterly useless at anything else but politics.
 We don't elect people because they are good a solving problems.
 We elect people because they are good at getting elected.

-I think a scoot of collective genius (SOG) could be a way of finding real leaders who can actually solve social and civil problems.
+I think a scoot of collective genius (SOG) could be a way of finding real leaders who can solve social and civil problems.
 The scoot is formed with a specific problem, and the scootee builds the scootage of people willing to be both responsible and accountable.
 Maybe multiple SOG are formed to try to find a solution to the same problem, and as the solutions start to become viable, the scootage flees to the most promising or they merge.

 I think this could be like on-the-job training for elective office.
 You show us what you can get done with other responsible people's money before you get taxpayer money.
 With scoot, success will be measurable and failure accountable.